pocl/pocl/doc/sphinx/source/using.rst

 In this link mode, your program will always require the pocl OpenCL library.
 It wont be able to run with another OpenCL implementation without recompilation.

-Pocl needs to be configured with the --enable-direct-linkage option (enabled by default)

 Using pocl on Android
 ---------------------